 We targeted our survey to individuals currently serving on the board of directors or in senior executive positions so that we could capture board and C-suite perspectives about risks on the horizon for 2023 and 2032.
 We received responses from 189 members of a board of directors, and it is reasonable to expect that some C-suite executives also serve on one or more boards.
-An additional 138 respondents serve as CEOs for their organizations.
+An additional 138 respondents serve as CEOs for their organisations.
 For this year's survey, we also provide a new category for chief human resources officers (CHROs).
 As indicated in the accompanying table, 98 responses were received from individuals who did not fit within one of our executive categories.
-Their responses are included in the full sample of 1,304 but are not separately analyzed.
+Their responses are included in the full sample of 1,304 but are not separately analysed.

-Executive position
+Executive position Number of respondents

-Board Member (Board)
+Board Member (Board) 189

-Chief Executive Officer (
+Chief Executive Officer (CEO) 138

-Chief Financial Officer (C
+Chief Financial Officer (CFO) 141

-Chief Human Resources
+Chief Human Resources Officer (CHRO) 105

-Chief Risk Officer (CRO)
+Chief Risk Officer (CRO) 97

-Chief Audit Executive (CA
+Chief Audit Executive (CAE) 129

-Chief Information/Techno
+Chief Information/Technology Officer (CIO/CTO) 223

-Chief Strategy/Innovation
+Chief Strategy/Innovation Officer (CSO) 76

-Chief Data/Digital Office
+Chief Data/Digital Officer (CDO) 72

-Other C-Suite4 (OCS)
+Other C-Suite (OCS) 36

-All Other5
+All Other 98

-Total number of respond
+Total number of respondents 1,304

-- 4 This category includes titles such as chief operating officer, general counsel and chief compliance officer. - 5 These 98 individuals either did not provide a response allowing for classification by position or would best be described as middle management or business advisers/consultants.
+&lt;sup>4 This category includes titles such as chief operating officer, general counsel and chief compliance officer

+&lt;sup>5 These 98 individuals either did not provide a response allowing for classification by position or would best be described as middle management or business advisers/consultants.
 We do not provide a separate analysis for this category.